invertase/react-native-firebase/docs/firestore/usage/index.md

 ## Transactions

-Transactions are a away to always ensure a write occurs with the latest information available on the server.
+Transactions are a way to always ensure a write occurs with the latest information available on the server.
 Transactions never partially apply writes & all writes execute at the end of a successful transaction.

 Transactions are useful when you want to update a field's value based on its current value, or the value of some other field.